NBKRedSpy/Quasimorph-Map-Markers/SteamReadMe.txt

 [h1]Description[/h1]

 Allows the user to add markers to the minimap.
 For instance, mark the location of valuable loot to come back for later.
+Support multiple marker colors to prioritize locations. **

 To use:

 When in the Mini Map:
 [list]
 [*]Right click to add or remove a location under the cursor.
-[*]Press F2 to add or remove a marker at the player's location [/list]
+[*]Press F2 to add or remove a marker at the player's location. ** [/list]

 When in inventory or when not in the minimap:
 [list]
-[*]Press F2 to add a marker at the player's location.
+[*]Press F2,F3, or F4 to add a marker at the player's location.
+Each key is a different number.
 Note that this [i]only[/i] adds markers to prevent accidentally removing a marker.
 [*]Press Shift+F2 to remove the marker at the player's location.
 [/list]